iSPIRT/ppl/notes/transaction_sequencing_rfc.md

 We define a new `State` called a `SequenceState`.
 This state contains a sequence number and wallet id.
 We define a new `Transaction` called `ExtendSequence` which creates a new `SequenceState` (containing a new sequence number), and references the previous `SequenceState`.
 The proof for this transaction proves that the sequence number in this state is 1 more than the sequence number in the previous `SequenceState` referenced.

-Note: the previous `SequenceState` is not an `input` to this transaction.
-Thus, the creation of this new `SequenceState` does not cancel the previous `SequenceState`.
+The previous `SequenceState` is not _canceled_ by this transaction.
+It still remains active.
+(It will actually get canceled by the actual transaction later on.)

 When a regular transaction is created, the transaction creator ensures that the `inputs` of the transaction contain all the regular inputs (e.g. `Utxo` being canceled in case of a `Transfer` transaction) but in addition contains the `SequenceState`s for each wallet included in the transaction.
 To do this, the transaction creator has to contact each wallet involved in the transaction and ask them to provide them `StateHash` of the appropriate `SequenceState` for this transaction.

 Note: this needs to be done for wallets of the owners of the `input` states as well as the `output` states.
 This is to ensure that aggregate proofs can include transactions in which a wallet has appeared as an output as well as an input. (_i.e._ to prove that balance in a wallet has always been above 10000 we need to include transfers in as well as transfers out of this wallet)

 Each wallet needs to ensure that the `SequenceState`s assigned to the transactions are actually in sequence.

 <a id="orgaee08f0"></a>